Working as a professional interior designer for many decades, I've been involved in design-and-build residential

 It must be noted that the designer’s work does not include services from contractors like architectural, plumbing, lighting, and engineering contractors, and neither do will they include modifications and alterations to structural, plumbing, heating, electrical, air conditioning, or ventilation systems in the design project.

 Detailed blueprints must be attached to the agreement form between both parties.
 However, the client must know that drawings are only conceptual and serve as a design concept and not to be used for other purposes.
 There must be clarity as to the purpose of the designs, and it must be stated how they can or cannot be used.

 The onus also lies on the client to ensure that he or she provides accurate information to the designer.
-There must also be a clear statement affirming that all blueprints and other attached documents must not be used by Client for any purpose other than what is laid out in the interior design agreement.
+There must also be a clear statement affirming that all blueprints and other attached documents must not be used by the client for any purpose other than what is laid out in the interior design agreement.

 Because a designer is not a general contractor when a contract requires the input of consultants and contractors, the client will enter in a separate contract for their services.

 An interior designer will not provide a warranty, guarantee, or certification of their part of the project and neither will the designer be responsible for the quality of their works, materials used, their performance, nor their duration of works.
 However, the designer shall supervise them for conformity to his or her design concept.

 An interior design agreement form must include the fee structure and how charges will be made, and when each payment stage will be implemented.
 The client must pay, according to the terms, when an invoice is presented.
 Upon signing the agreement, a client shall pay the designer a non-refundable deposit which establishes a minimum fee for all design Services.
 This deposit will be credited against all fees payable to the designer upon completion of the project.